-Where a type of processing of personal data, using new technology, and considering the nature, scope, context and purposes of the processing, is likely to result in a high risk to the privacy of individuals then Officers MUST
+Where a type of processing of personal data, using new technology, and considering the nature, scope, context and purposes of the processing, is likely to result in a high risk to the privacy of individuals then a full Data Protection Impact Assessment MUST be completed.
+As part of this process Officers MUST seek the advice of the Data Protection Officer.